-John Lough is an Associate Fellow of the Russia & Eurasia Programme at Chatham House and a regular commentator on Russian and Ukrainian affairs.
+John Lough is an Associate Fellow of the Russia & Eurasia Programme at Chatham House and a regular commentator on Russian and Eastern European affairs.

 John also spent six years with NATO, including a posting to Moscow where he set up NATO’s Information Office.
 He was the first Alliance official to be permanently based in Russia.
 During this time, John developed media and public affairs programmes designed to contribute to a better understanding of NATO and its policies in Russian society and was NATO’s spokesman in Russia.